ckenaston/ckenaston.github.io/pages/cv.md

 “[Reds, Rosaries, and Revolutionary Governments: Church-State Relations in Cuba and Nicaragua in the Aftermath of Revolution](https://historicalreview.yale.edu/sites/default/files/yhr_spring_2013_web.pdf),” _Yale Historical Review_ 2 (Spring 2013): 58-71\.

 ### Under Review
-Review of _Dixie Heretic: The Civil Rights Odyssey of Renwick C. Kennedy_ by Tennant McWilliams, _Journal of American History_.
+“Coloring Sacred Sounds: Broadcasting Racial and Religious Outsiders in Radio’s Network Era,” _Religion and American Culture_.
+“Religious Radio,” _The Palace of Thundering Gods: A Massively Collaborative Open History of Religion in the United States_ (Stanford University Press, forthcoming).

 ### Manuscripts in Preparation
-“Coloring Sacred Sounds: Broadcasting Racial and Religious Outsiders in Radio’s Network Era” The Big Three: Commercial Broadcasting and the Making of Tri-Faith America
+"Spirit of Power: Radio, Religion, and the Sound of the American Century"

 ## TEACHING